-There are opportunities to strengthen the retail offer and vibrancy of the District Centre and its public spaces by building on its strong assets and character features.
+There are opportunities to strengthen the retail offer and vibrancy of the district centre and its public spaces by building on its strong assets and character features.
+The centre also benefits from an active Business Improvement District (BID).

 Vibrant mix of retail and leisure uses